lijia577/AI/README.md

 ==
 Demos included:
-  1. Using Genetic Algorithm to solve 8 Queens Problem
+  1. Using Genetic Algorithm to find solutions for 8-Queens Problem